© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Tunstall medieval settlement is a scheduled monument protected by Historic England under reference 1018776.
 View the official record →

-Tunstall medieval settlement is a deserted medieval village site located in Yorkshire, England.
+Tunstall medieval settlement is a deserted medieval village located in Yorkshire, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1018776.

 Tunstall medieval settlement is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1018776.